IBM/universal-connectors/filter-plugin/logstash-filter-singlestore-guardium/README.md

    SHOW GLOBAL VARIABLES LIKE 'audit%';
    ```

-**Note:** If you are using docker deployment, the logs directory (i.e. /var/lib/memsql) must be present outside the container.

 ## 3. Configuring Filebeat to push logs to Guardium
 1. To install Filebeat on your system, refer to the [Filebeat quick start: installation and configuration](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-installation-configuration.html#installation) topic.